Irish Country Magazine spoke to the experts to see what has changed in the wedding industry this year

 After several years of rescheduling, PCR tests, face masks and outright cancellations, it’s no wonder that people are ready to embrace weddings again in all their glory.

 And although everyone is delighted to see the back of the pandemic, there’s no denying that the last three years have changed the way couples are getting married.
 There seems to be a shift from tradition and more autonomy over where they will hold the wedding, who will be invited and what the ceremony will involve.

-2023 looks set to bring in some changes in the wedding industry and we are loving them.
-These are five trends that are going to be big this year:
+2023 has brought in some changes in the wedding industry and we are loving them.
+These are five trends that continue to be big this year: